abhinavJeph/JavaScript30/01 - JavaScript Drum Kit/README.md

 # Readme

-Drum-Kit : Tapping key will play sound mapped to it.
+Drum-Kit : Tapping key will play sound mapped to that key.